 - Ability to identify effective solutions to process or programmatic problems.

 Any combination of education, experience, and training equivalent to graduation from an accredited four-year college or university in a planning related field; plus four years of experience in a planning-related field, preferably in the specific area of assignment.
 A master's degree may be substituted for one year of the required experience.
 The years of experience should include a minimum of three years of experience in the specific area of assignment, e.g., zoning evaluation, zoning administration, zoning enforcement, public facility, environmental and/or land use planning.

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to this position will be required to complete a criminal background check and a driving record check to the satisfaction of the employer.
+The appointee to this position will be required to complete a criminal background check, a check of the Child Protective Services Registry, and a driver's license check to the satisfaction of the employer.

 - Master's degree in urban land use planning or a related field.